 This section of the report includes traffic stop data as well as data regarding internal and external complaints where bias-based policing or racial profiling was alleged.
 Mecklenburg County Sheriff's Office General Order #37 Racial, Ethnic, or Biased Based Profiling reiterates the MCSO's commitment to bias-free policing and the strict prohibition of the practice of bias-based policing.
-Due to this department's CALEA self-assessment process, MCSO General Order # 37 was effective on June 5, 2020, to include a requirement of an annual review of department practices, bias policing data, and citizen concerns.
+Due to this department's CALEA self-assessment process, General Order # 37 was effective on June 5, 2020, to include a requirement of an annual review of department practices, bias policing data, and citizen concerns.

-- Traffic Contacts: Includes all complaints of bias-based related traffic stops whether or not a citation or warning was issued - Field Contacts: Includes all complaints of bias-based related to citizen contacts during field interviews, investigative stops, etc. - Asset Forfeiture: Includes all complaints of bias-based related cases of criminal or civil asset forfeiture
+- Traffic Contacts: Includes all complaints of bias-based policing related to traffic stops whether or not a citation or warning was issued - Field Contacts: Includes all complaints of bias-based policing related to citizen contacts during field interviews, investigative stops, etc. - Asset Forfeiture: Includes all complaints of bias-based policing related to cases of criminal or civil asset forfeiture

 Bias-Based Policing Complaints from: Frequency

-Traffic Contacts 0
+Traffic contacts 0

-Field Contacts 1
+Field contacts 0

 Asset Forfeiture 0

-During the twelve months, the MCSO received one external complaint or concern alleging biased policing or racial profiling, after investigation, the complaint was found to be unfounded.
+During FY23, the MCSO received zero external complaints or concerns alleging biased policing or racial profiling, after investigation.